This privacy notice was last updated on the 22nd of May 2019

 Our website may contain links to other websites of interest.
 However, once you have used these links to leave our site, you should note that we do not have any control over that other website.
 Therefore, we cannot be responsible for the protection and privacy of any information which you provide whilst visiting such sites and such sites are not governed by this privacy notice.
 You should exercise caution and look at the privacy notice applicable to the website in question.

-To exercise any relevant rights, queries or complaints please contact us via a method shown on our web page here or by one of the following means:
+To exercise any relevant rights, queries or complaints please contact us by one of the following means:

 - By Phone: +44 (0) 20 7284 3111